Software Support FAQ's

 It depends, if it's not Norton Security then we recommend uninstalling what you have and installing the Norton Security.

-You can also download a free one from our download page but Norton is better as of 2014.
+You can also download a free Anti-Virus program from our download page but we recommend Norton Security as of 2018.

 - What is Java and do I need it?

 Java is rarely used anymore by websites.
-There are still some websites that require you have it installed for there site to work, but we recommend uninstalling it and if it's needed the website will let you know so you can download and install it.
+There are still some websites that require you have it installed for their site to work, but we recommend uninstalling it.
+If it's needed the website will let you know so you can download and install it.
 Spyware loves Java and that is why we suggest that you uninstall it unless you really need it.
+If you use Java make sure to keep it up to date.

 - What is Adobe Flash Player and do I need it?